josephrmartinez/AskYouTube/README.md

 - Save the main.py file.

-4. Navigate to folder, activate virtual environment, set environmental variable:
+4. Navigate to folder, activate virtual environment:

 Open a terminal or command prompt window.